 We will hop aboard our bus and drive a short distance to Assateague National Seashore, the longest stretch of wild, undeveloped beach on the mid-Atlantic coast.
 As we walk along the sandy shore, our Group Leader will discuss dune ecology and explain the forces that affect the environment of a barrier island.
 We’ll then return to the Museum of Chincoteague.

-Afternoon: Our small island has an outstanding museum, rated by Trip Adviser as one of the top attractions on Chincoteague.
-With your expert guide, explore the museum's exhibits including a rare 1st order Fresnel lighthouse lens, surprising shipwreck finds, handmade artifacts from the past, and much more.
-Uncover the unique 300-year old history of Chincoteague and Assateague as you learn how and why its resilient people survived and adapted despite isolation, storms, wars, and changing economies.
-Depart from the motel dock, and enjoy a late afternoon cruise along the Chincoteague waterfront as a guide points out places of historic interest and describes how the waterfront has changed over time.
+Next, we’ll explore the exhibits in the Museum of Chincoteague Island with a local expert.
+As we view exhibits that trace the island’s history and heritage, we’ll see a rare First Order Fresnel Lens, surprising shipwreck finds, handmade artifacts, and much more.
+We’ll learn about the unique 300-year history of Chincoteague and Assateague as well as how and why its resilient people survived and adapted despite isolation, storms, wars, and changing economies.
+We’ll walk to the motel dock for a late afternoon cruise along Chincoteague waterways as a crew member points out places of historic interest and describes how the island has changed over time.